 The final step is to download and activate your software, and I highly recommend using a high speed internet connection to do so.

 And unlike the physical media which often comes with just the most recent version on the disc, when you use the link in the email to download the software you'll often have the option to chose from several different versions.

 I hope this article about how to get newly ordered Rockwell Software quickly was helpful.

-If you have any comments, questions, corrections, or suggestions please don’t hesitate to share them with us by filling out the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, corrections, or suggestions please don't hesitate to share them with us by filling out the “post a comment or question” link below.